 If the matter is unresolved after following the informal complaint process, the student may complete a formal written complaint by completing a Graduate Student Formal Complaint Form available in the Office of the Dean of his or her school or in the Office of the Provost.
+The formal signed by the director of student leadership and service and, if necessary, by the vice president for college programs and the vice president for business and finance.

-The formal complaint form must be submitted to the Office of the Dean, or to the Office of the Provost in the case where the student's program is not housed within a school headed by a dean or where the complaint concerns staff in the Office of the Dean, within ten (10) College working days following the date that the informal complaint process is completed.
+complaint form must be submitted to the Office of the Dean, or to the Office of the Provost in the case where the student's program is not housed within a school headed by a dean or where the complaint concerns staff in the Office of the Dean, within ten (10) College working days following the date that the informal complaint process is completed.
 The Provost will assign an academic Dean to process the complaint.
 The formal complaint must contain the following information:

-- · Name of student filing the formal complaint - · Name of the faculty or staff member or department involved - Date(s) of the incident(s) - Statement of facts and nature of the concern/complaint - Description of steps already attempted to resolve concern through informal procedures - Resolution being sought by student - · Student signature, contact information, and date
+- · Name of student filing the formal complaint - · Name of the faculty or staff member or department involved - Date(s) of the incident(s) - · Statement of facts and nature of the concern/complaint - Description of steps already attempted to resolve concern through informal procedures - · Resolution being sought by student - · Student signature, contact information, and date